 Fair Value-In the normal course of business, the Company invests in financial assets.
 To estimate the fair value of those financial assets, the Company uses quoted market prices to the extent that they are available.
 Where a quoted market price is not available, the Company estimates fair value using primarily the discounted cash flow method.
 For certain financial assets and liabilities, such as trade receivables and trade payables, which are expected to be collected and settled within one year, the Company assumes that the carrying amount approximates fair value due to their short maturities.
 Investments for which it is not practicable to estimate fair value primarily consist of investments in a number of unaffiliated and unlisted smaller sized companies and the estimate of their fair values cannot be made without incurring excessive costs.
 Refundable insurance policies are carried at cash surrender value.
+Long-term borrowings and long-term accounts payable are valued based on the present value of future cash flows associated with each instruments discounted using current market borrowing rates for similar debt instruments of comparable maturity.
 The carrying amounts and fair value of financial instruments are summarized below:

 Thousands of Yen

-2015 2016

-Carrying Carrying
+20 016 2017

-Amount] Fair Value Amount Fair Value
+Carrying Amount Fair Value Carrying Amount Fair Value

 Other investments for which it is:

-Practicable to estimate fair value ¥ 4,314,481 ¥ 4,314,481 ¥ 3,944,397 ¥ 3,944,397
+Practicable to estimate fair value ¥ 3,944,397 ¥ 3,944,397 ¥ 5,780,340 ¥ 5,780,340

-Not practicable 2,346,225 2,004,344
+Not practicable 2,004,344 2,144,574

-Noncurrent refundable insurance

-policies (other assets) 110,894 110,894 155,727 155,727
+Noncurrent refundable insurance policies (other assets) 155,727 155,727 211,526 211,526

+Long-term borrowings 8,500,000 8,485,311

+Long-term accounts payable (other noncurrent liabilities) 1,468,183 1,466,952

-Cash and cash equivalents were classified as Level 1 instruments and short-term borrowings were classified as Level 2 instruments.
+Cash and cash equivalents were classified as Level 1 instruments.
+Short-term and long-term borrowings and long-term accounts payable were classified as Level 2 instruments.